-The lease agreement normally lays down the ratio of annual rent increase, typically inflation-index linked.
-In the absence of an explicit agreement, the landlord may claim adjustments by resorting to the competent court or, under certain conditions, to the Regional Committees for the Settlement & Re-Adjustment of Rent.
+The lease agreement normally lays down the ratio of annual rent increase, which is typically inflation-index linked.
+In the absence of an explicit agreement, the landlord may claim adjustments by resorting to the competent court or, under certain conditions, to the regional committees for the settlement and re-adjustment of rent.

-The tenant may not under any circumstances sell the leased property.
-On the contrary, sublease is allowed, unless explicitly prohibited by the lease agreement.
+The tenant may not, under any circumstances, sell the leased property.
+On the contrary, sub-leasing is allowed unless explicitly prohibited by the lease agreement.

-Change of control of a corporate entity tenant does not in any way affect the lease, nor confer any rights to the landlord.
+Change of control of a corporate entity tenant does not in any way affect the lease, nor does it confer any rights to the landlord.

-(e) (ii) Transfer of lease as a result of corporate restructuring (eg merger)
+Insurance ‒ transfer of lease as a result of corporate restructuring (eg, merger)